julienmoeys/julienmoeys.github.io/about.md

 The website content is generated from simple text files written with the [markdown][] syntax.
 The source code is version controlled and can be found on my [Github][] repository [julienmoeys.github.io][]

+The main reason for adopting Jekyll site generator is that:

+*   the generated website is static, and thus much less susceptible to security vulnerabilities (less than dynamic websites like Content Management Systems) and does not require PhP or MySQL to run.

+*   the website sources are mostly human readable text files, that can be version controlled.

+*   the website is lightweight and this accessible to most computers.

 ### Webhosting